jkulak/git-ninja/README.md

 Git has two types of commands (reflecting the sanitary nomenclature)

-1. plumbing — the low-level commands, that can directly manipulate the repository — that you would usually not use in your daily workflow
+1. plumbing - the low-level commands, that can directly manipulate the repository - that you would usually not use in your daily workflow
-2. porcelain — the high-level user interface commands that make using git a breeze (kind of 😀).
+2. porcelain - the high-level user interface commands that make using git a breeze (kind of 😀).

-Most of the commands will accept several universal parameters, like
+Most of the commands will accept several universal options, like

-*  `-v` (`--verbose`) — make the output more detailed (interesting to see how things work under the hood)
+*  `-v` (`--verbose`) - make the output more detailed (interesting to see how things work under the hood)
-*  `-n` (`--dry-run`) — simulate command run, show the output, but don't make any changes
+*  `-n` (`--dry-run`) - simulate command run, show the output, but don't make any changes
-*  `-f` (`--force`) — potential a dangerous one if you are not 100% what you are doing and how to use it.
+*  `-f` (`--force`) - potential a dangerous one if you are not 100% what you are doing and how to use it.
 Always consult a more experience colleague before "forcing" any of the commands on common repositories

+Often, using a capital letter as an option will mean forcing that option.
+I.e. `$ git branch -D <branch_name>` is same as `$ git branch -d --force <branch_name>`.

 Below I have listed the most popular/useful commands with their most useful usage (and less known tricks/options) in my opinion.